Grangetown Lease Extension - Free Consultation

 It may end up saving you thousands.

-Why you should start your Grangetown lease extension
+Why you should commence your Grangetown lease extension today:

-A Grangetown leasehold property depreciates with the years remaining on the lease.
+A Grangetown lease depreciates with the years remaining on the lease.

-Grangetown property with a lease extension has roughly the same value as a freehold
+Grangetown property with a lease extension is almost the same value as a freehold

-It is generally accepted that a property with in excess of 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an further ninety years added to any lease with more than 35 years remaining, the premises will be equivalent in value to a freehold for many years in the future.
+It is generally accepted that a property with in excess of 100 years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years ahead.

 Lender Requirement